My Wish List

-YOU CAN HELP: If you’re a medical professional, you can join us on a medical/dental outreach.
+YOU CAN HELP: If you’re a medical or dental professional, you can join us on an upcoming medica/dental outreach.

 This full service hospital opened in 2006 and is open 24/7.
 It is located in a very rural area of India.
 The nearest medical facility before the construction of this was several hours away.
 This facility includes inpatient services, meals, a maternity ward, eye clinic, pharmacy, and many other services that you won’t normally find in rural areas of India.

 With one of the world’s least developed healthcare systems, we felt it was imperative to provide medical/dental care in Cambodia.
 Opening in 2009, the facility has cared for more than 210,000 patients.